escobard/share/README.md

 2) Github for source control and Waffle.io for scrum.
 2) React for the UI with `create-react-app` for quick bundling and deployment.
 3) Node with Express for the API with Mongoose as the ORM to connect to MongoDB.
-4) MongoDB to store the source copy of the blockchain.
 5) Ethereum network interaction with Truffle to test, compile, develop, and deploy smart contracts.

 Each of these will have a `github branch` which is how the `advancement of each part of the stack` will be tracked.